azizmithani/roast/README.md

 	--ignore_short_seq <INT> 		Minimum length of the contig to remove from the assembly, default 200

-	--Insert_Ns <INT> 			Number of Ns to insert between contig and its CAP3 assembly in the absence of overlap, default 5
+	--insert_Ns <INT> 			Number of Ns to insert between contig and its CAP3 assembly in the absence of overlap, default 5

 **Terminate ROAST process:**